tinykite/moonwatching/README.md

 ## Notes

-- The Netlify scheduled function is currently in-progress.
 - Netlify offers an email integration that supports Postmark and MJML templates, which I initially considered might be a more lightweight solution than the moonwatching-emails service.
 However, there was a [known bug](https://github.com/sveltejs/kit/issues/8903) that prevented the integration from working with SvelteKit.
 Additionally, templates couldn't be split into resharable, atomic components.
 For these reasons, a separate mailing service renders the emails.

 ## Developing